 RULE 1009-1 AMENDMENTS OF VOLUNTARY PETITIONS, LISTS, SCHEDULES and STATEMENTS

-Amendments to Voluntary Petitions, Lists, Schedules and Statements may be made by filing the original with the Clerk.
+Format for Amendments to Voluntary Petitions, Lists, Schedules and Statements.
+The debtor may amend a Voluntary Petition, Lists, Schedules, and Statement of Financial Affairs by filing the original amended document with the Clerk.
 Amendments must contain a caption which includes the case number, case name and the title of the document.
 The amendment must be executed and acknowledged by the debtor and attorney of record, if any, in the same manner that the item being amended was originally executed.
 Amended schedules should be filed as complete versions of the schedules as opposed to merely identifying changes.
 Any changes, additions, or deletions must be clearly indicated, whether by separate notice or otherwise.

-The debtor shall notice the amendment to any person or entity affected thereby, the case trustee, and to the U.S. Trustee's office.
-A certificate of service shall be filed with the Clerk.
+Service of Amendments.
+The debtor shall notice the amendment to any person or entity affected thereby, the case trustee, and to the U.S. Trustee's office, and shall file a proof of service in accordance with the provisions of these Local Rules.

-Amendments adding additional creditors to the schedules require the appropriate filing fee and shall be accompanied by an additional mailing matrix which contains the names and addresses of only the creditors being added.

-Adding Creditors in a Closed No Asset Case: If the case is a closed Chapter 7 case with no distribution to creditors, a "Certificate and Affidavit for Adding Creditors to Schedules in a Closed Case" form available at www.flnb.uscourts.gov, must be completed and filed.
+Service of Documents to Added Creditors.
+If the debtor files an amendment to add previously unscheduled creditors, the debtor shall serve the newly added creditors with a copy of the most recent Notice of Bankruptcy Case (“341 Notice”) issued by the Clerk, the Notice of Deadline to File Proof of Claim, if any, and in Chapter 11, 12, and 13 cases, a copy of the most recently filed plan and the Order Confirming Plan, if one has been entered.
+The Debtor shall file a proof of service with appropriate redactions of personally identifying information in accordance with the provisions of Bankruptcy Rule 9037 and these Local Rules.

-An amended Statement of Social Security Number, form available at www.flnb.uscourts.gov, should be completed to correct a previously filed social security or individual taxpayer identification number and retained by the filer for four years after the case or proceeding is closed with a copy of the amended form mailed to the Clerk’s Office.
+Amendments to Social Security or Taxpayr Identification Numbers.
+An amended social security number statement, applicable form available online, should be filed to correct a previously filed social security or individual taxpayer identification number.
+The amended social security number statement must be served in accordance with Bankruptcy Rule 1009(c), and a certificate of service must be filed separately.

-Note to Self-Represented Debtors: As with the original Statement of Social Security Number, the amended Statement of Social Security Number should NOT be filed electronically or sent via e-mail.
-In addition, under the Bankruptcy Rules, notice of the correct Social Security number needs to be sent to all creditors, the United States Trustee, and the case trustee.
-A truncated or redacted copy of the notice showing only the last four digits should be filed with the Court.

-Note to ALL Debtors: If the last four digits of the Social Security Number that appear on the petition are incorrect, the debtor shall file an amended petition with notice to all parties.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes both substantive and stylistic changes.
+The rule has been amended to improve the readability of various sections and to provide more detailed guidance regarding service requirements when adding new creditors to the case.
+Other stylistic changes refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable forms referred to in this rule were Local Form 7-15 (Certificate and Affidavit for Adding Credtiors to Schedules in a Closed Case) and Official Form 121 (Statement About Your Social Security Numbers).

 2020 Amendment